hebertialmeida/HAPaperViewController/README.md

 HAPaperViewController
 =====================

-This is Extension Of HAPaper
+This is Extension Of HAPaperViewController

 Added features:
  - Storyboard support